A European pillar of social rights

-In December 2017, the European Council, European Parliament and European Commission fully endorsed the adoption of the European Pillar of social rights.
-The agreement highlights the importance of the social, educational and cultural dimensions of EU policies in bringing Europeans together to build our common future.
+In December 2017, the European Council, European Parliament and the Commission endorsed the adoption of the European Pillar of social rights.
+The agreement highlights the importance of the social, educational and cultural dimensions of EU policies for bulding a common European future.

-Promoting equity, social cohesion and active citizenship is one of the strategic objectives for cooperation in education and training at EU-level.
-The European Commission and European Council’s 2015 joint report on implementing the so-called ''ET2020'' strategy has established ‘Inclusive education, equality, equity, non-discrimination and the promotion of civic competences’ as a priority area for European cooperation in education and training.
+Promoting equity, social cohesion and active citizenship is one of the strategic objectives for cooperation in education and training at the EU-level.
+The Commission and the Council’s 2015 joint report on implementing the ET 2020 strategy has established ‘inclusive education, equality, equity, non-discrimination and the promotion of civic competences’ as priority areas for European cooperation in the field of education and training.

 Following proposals from the Commission, several policy initiatives have already been adopted:

 - Council Recommendation on Key Competences for Lifelong Learning

 - Council Recommendation on promoting common values, inclusive education and the European dimension of teaching